-- 2 Configure the click parameters as needed for your MIDI sound source.
-If using the Click plugin, you can leave the Output set to None.
-For other devices, set the Output to the desired MIDI sound source. - 3 During recording or playback, you can turn the Click on or off with the Metronome button in the MIDI Controls display of the Transport window.
+3 Select the desired MIDI sound source from the Output pop-up menu and click OK.

+4 During recording or playback, you can turn the Click on or off with the Click button in the MIDI Controls display of the Transport window.